 - If there are any violations, the inspector will leave a Field Correction Notice listing these violations.
 Violations must be corrected and a reinspection performed.

-- The occupancy permit must be applied for in person by one adult member of the household.
+- The occupancy permit must be applied for by one adult member of the household.

 - Occupancy permits may be applied for prior to the inspection, but are only released once the property passes inspection.

-- When applying for the occupancy permit, you must present:
+- When applying for the occupancy permit, you must:

 - In special cases, the building commissioner may grant temporary occupancy permits.
 This is up to his discretion.
 For these requests, please contact Paul Garlock at (314) 738-2241 or firstname.lastname@example.org.
 Download Temporary Residential Occupancy Permit here.